scottdware/go-panos/README.md

 `XpathConfig(), XpathGetConfig(), XpathClone(), XpathMove(), XpathMulti()`

+> *NOTE*: These functions are more suited for "power users," as there is a lot more that you have to know in regards to Xpath and XML.

 ### Handling Shared objects on Panorama

 By default, when you establish a session to a Panorama server, all object creation will be in the